MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-availability-overview.md

 3. Choose the value in the **Qty. on Hand** field to view the item ledger entries that make up the value.

 ## To view the availability of an item by its use in assembly or production BOMs
-If an item exists in assembly or production BOMs, either as a parent item or as a component, then you can view how many units of its are required on the **Item Availability by BOM Level** page.
-The page shows how many units of a parent you can make based on the availability of child items on underlying lines.
+If an item is part of assembly or production BOMs as either a parent item or a component, you can view how many units of it are required on the **Item Availability by BOM Level** page.
+The page shows how many units of a parent item you can make based on the availability of child items on underlying lines.
 Any item that has an assembly or production BOM is shown on the page as a collapsible line.
 You can expand this line to see the underlying components and lower-level subassemblies with their own BOMs.

-You can use the page to find out whether you can fulfill a sales order for an item on a specified date by looking at its current availability and the quantities that can be supplied by its components.
+For example, you can use the page to determine whether you can fulfill a sales order for an item on a specified date by looking at its current availability and the quantities that can be supplied by its components.
 You can also use the page to identify bottlenecks in related BOMs.

 On each line on the page for both parent items and child items, the following key fields specify the availability figures.
 You can use these figures to promise how many units of a parent you can supply if you start the related assembly process.